deckerj/dagger-proguard-test/README.md

 This is a sample maven-based Android project showing how dagger and Proguard work together.
 The main purpose of this code is to show that an obfuscated apk with dagger-compiler removed as Maven dependency still crashes.

-## Test-Build with Proguard disabled:
+## Test-Build with Proguard disabled
 ```
 cd dagger-sampleclient
 mvn clean install android:deploy android:run